Thomas O'Connor (footballer): Burton Albion

 On 23 June 2021 it was announced that he would sign a two-year deal for League One side Burton Albion following the expiry of his Southampton contract.

 Wrexham

 He moved to Wrexham of the National League for an undisclosed fee in January 2022, making his debut for the Welsh side in a 1–0 away league defeat to Torquay United.

 On 9 July 2024, he signed a three-year extension until 2027.

+Peterborough United

 On 1 September 2025, O'Connor signed for EFL League One side Peterborough United on loan until the end of the season.
+The loan was terminated on 2 February 2026 due to injury.

+On 30 June 2026, O'Connor re-signed for Peterborough United on a permanent deal for a free transfer on a three-year deal.

 International career

 O'Connor was called up to the Republic of Ireland U19 squad in February 2017.
 He made his debut as a substitute in a 1–0 win over Portugal.

-He was called up to the Republic of Ireland U21 squad in November 2019, making his debut in a 0–1 win over Armenia in a 2021 UEFA European Under-21 Championship qualifier.
+He was called up to the Republic of Ireland U21 squad in November 2019, making his debut in a 1–0 win over Armenia in a 2021 UEFA European Under-21 Championship qualifier.

+Personal life

+In January 2026, O'Connor was fined £4,200 by the Football Association for breaching its betting rules, after placing 16 bets on matches - including those in competitions that his own club was involved in - between April 2017 and May 2021.